azumf/CarND-Behavioral-Cloning-P3-/P3-WriteUp.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.

 To combat the overfitting, I added dropout layers after the convolutional layers and after the fully connected layers.
-After the conv. layers I used a keep_prob of 0.2, after the FC layers I used 0.5 as dropout parameter.
+After the conv. layers I used a drop_prob of 0.2, after the FC layers I used 0.5 as dropout parameter.

 The final step was to run the simulator to see how well the car was driving around track one.